SamuelWu2001/LeetCode2024/1D_DynamicProgramming/322. Coin Change/README.md

 ### Evaluate
 > - Finish by giving space and run-time complexity.
 > - Discuss any pros and cons of the solution.
-1. Assume n represents the number of items in the array.
+1. Assuming n represents the length of coins array and m represents the target amount.
-   - Time complexity: O(nlog(n))
+   - time complexity: O(m*n)
-   - Space complexity: O(n)
+   - space complexity: O(m)